 Face recognition is a well studied problem.
-Early recognition techniques were based on nearest neighbor classifiers based on pixel values.
-The nearest neighbor search was made more efficient and possibly robust using dimensionality reduction called Eigenfaces (26; 30).
-Later, linear discriminant methods were proposed (4) that utilized class information to produce an improved distance metric and better recognition results.
-More recently, it has been found that models based on 3D structure, lighting, and surface appearance (8; 21) or appearance based methods that explicitly model pose (16) give better recognition rates.
-Some reviews of face recognition methods appear in (15; 35; 21).
-The task at hand in this paper is more restricted than general face recognition, in that we need only distinguish between a small number of names in the corresponding caption.
+Early recognition techniques used nearest neighbor classifiers based on pixel values.
+The nearest neighbor search was made more efficient and possibly robust using dimensionality reduction called Eigenfaces (31; 35).
+Later, linear discriminant methods were proposed (5) that utilized class information to produce an improved distance metric and better recognition results.
+More recently, it has been found that models based on 3D structure, lighting, and surface appearance (10; 24) or appearance based methods that explicitly model pose (19) give better recognition accuracy, but can be somewhat hard to fit for arbitrary faces.
+Some reviews of face recognition methods appear in (18; 40; 24).
+Our goal is more restricted than general face recognition, in that we need only distinguish between a small number of names in the corresponding caption.
 This is a significant simplification of the face recognition task.
 As a result, we can use a fairly simple face representation as discussed in section 3.3.